ruancarllo/web-watcher/README.md

    ./web-watcher
    ```

-Feel free to choose the method that best suits your needs.
+The project is [MIT-0](https://opensource.org/license/mit-0) licensed, so feel free to choose the method that best suits your needs.
 Enjoy using Web Watcher to monitor and analyze Google Chrome events!

 <p align="center">
    <img src="./images/terminal-demo.png" alt="Demonstration of the program running in a terminal">